mediaexplorer74/DodoArchipelago/README.md

 - No background music
 - Background textures (tiles) are huge (so, disable tiles for W10M compatibility)
 - Intro cutted (no multi-threading in WinSDK 10240)
-- World repairing promblem (Game "forget the world" after restarting and regenerates it...)
+- World full repairing problem (Game "partally forget the world data" after restarting and regenerates it...)
 - No story cutscenes
 - No upgradable buildings (only "inventary" parst is ready)
 - Improper screen borders.
-- resource file slot0.dodomemory not copied to LocalState automatically when game starts (so, New Game mode will crashing...)
+- Miracle stored "Game" at Slot 1 (needs to be deleted:)

 ## ToDo